-Climbing indoor plants such as Pothos and Monstera require support and Coir or Moss Totem poles are a good solution.
+Climbing indoor plants such as Pothos and Monstera require support and Coir or Moss Totem poles for indoor plants are a good solution.

 You can make these yourself, simply by finding a sturdy pole or stick and wrapping it with coconut fibre, usually using garden string or fine wire to attach the fibre to the pole.

 You can also wrap the pole with moss is you wish although the coconut fibre is cheaper and effective.